Adamruns/CPSC3120Program1/README.md

 What results are you obtaining in terms fo time?
 How can you justify such a behavior and increase in time performance?

 [ OPEN THIS README FILE AND WRITE HERE YOUR ANSWER ]

+From what I can see the resize_dummy strategy has a lower initial cost per resizing operation but the higher you go the more it needs to resize which increases the overall time it takes.
+On the other hand resize has a higher initial cost since it doubles the array but it has fewer resizes as you add more elements which ends up resulting in better performance.

 ### Step 4 - Visualize results [OPTIONAL]